What is metabolic syndrome?

 The term metabolic syndrome describes a cluster of risk factors that increase the chances of developing heart disease, stroke, and diabetes (high blood glucose, also called high blood sugar).
 The exact cause of metabolic syndrome is not known but genetic factors, too much body fat (especially in the waist area, the most dangerous type of fat), and lack of exercise add to the development of the condition.
 One in five Americans has metabolic syndrome.

-- High triglycerides (levels of fat in the blood): 150 mg/dl or higher, or currently on medication to lower triglycerides
+- High triglycerides (levels of fat in the blood): 150 mg/dl or higher

-- High blood pressure: 135/85 mmHg or higher, or currently on medication to reduce blood pressure
+- High blood pressure: 135/85 mmHg or higher, or use of blood pressure medications

-- High blood glucose: Fasting glucose of 100 mg/dl or higher, or currently on medication to lower glucose levels
+- High blood glucose: Fasting glucose of 100 mg/dl or higher

 *90-94 cm in men and 80 cm in women outside the United States.

 Having three or more risk factors is a sign that the body is resistant to insulin, an important hormone produced by the pancreas.
 This resistance to insulin means that more insulin than normal is needed to keep the body working.